black77dragon/DragonShield/docs/build_phase_git_info.md

 ```

 Alternatively, uncheck “Based on dependency analysis” to force the script every build.

+9) Make sure the script runs for Debug builds:
+   - Uncheck “For install builds only” so the phase executes on normal Run/Debug builds as well.

 That’s it.
 On each build, the script reads Git details and writes them into the built Info.plist.
 In Settings, `GitInfoProvider` will prefer these keys and display: